SIMRacingApps/SIMRacingAppsOverwolf/README.md

 Looking for the newest version, click [here](https://github.com/SIMRacingApps/SIMRacingAppsOverwolf/releases/latest).

+WARNING: THERE IS AN OVERWOLF BUG THAT CAUSES IT TO TAKE OVER YOUR USB INPUT DEVICES
+         WHENEVER YOU CLICK ON AN APP.
+THIS CAN CAUSE IT TO SHIFT DOWN, LOOSE FORCE FEEDBACK, AND OTHER DISASTROUS THINGS.
+SO, DO NOT CLICK ON AN APP WHILE IN THE CAR.
+         I have posted the issue to the forums.
+You can follow it [here](http://forums.overwolf.com/index.php?/topic/7106-clicking-on-app-overwolf-takes-over-usb-input-devices)

 The main feature Overwolf has over [Electron-Apps](https://github.com/SIMRacingApps/SIMRacingAppsElectron), is the ability to run SIMRacingApps while the SIM in full screen mode.
 It also supports transparent backgrounds, so round Apps look better.